Uniform generation of random regular graphs: and proof of Theorems , and

 \ss

 \no{\bf Computational note.\ } If the constraints in Lemma~\ref{lem:solution} are not satisfied, the algorithm terminates whenever the number of double edges is greater than 0, according to the definition of $\acceptable$ in Section~\ref{sec:A}.
-For practical purposes it may be of interest to know when this will occur, it may then take many repetitions before a successful output occurs.
+For practical purposes it may be of interest to know when they cannot be satisfied for any choice of $\gamma>0$ and $\epsilon$, as the algorithm then becomes equivalent to {\em DEG} and it may take many repetitions before a successful output occurs.
 We note that, for $d>3$, the equation

 is quadratic in $n$ with a unique positive solution: